Global IVF Costs, Rules and Clinic Data

 Best for budget own-egg IVF: Czech Republic

-50–60% cheaper than UK headline prices with strong laboratory standards.
+50–60% lower-cost than UK headline prices with strong laboratory standards.
 Prague and Brno have direct flights from most UK airports.
 Clinics like Reprofit, IVF Cube, and Gennet have large UK patient bases.

 Best for LGBTQ+ patients: Spain or Portugal

 Both countries allow same-sex couples and single women to access IVF and donor treatment.
 Both are EU-regulated with strong patient protections.
-Spain has more clinic options; Portugal is typically cheaper.
+Spain has more clinic options; Portugal is typically lower-cost.

 Best for single women: Spain, Greece, Portugal, Czech Republic